MILD FOR FEBRUARY WITH A RAIN CHANCE TO THE SOUTH

 Your First Alert Weather Forecast:

 It’s warmer now, than it was all day yesterday!
 With today’s high temperatures ranging from the upper 30s to the middle 40s, we’ll be about 15 degrees warmer than normal for the middle of February.
-Our temperatures start falling late in the day as a cold front pushes through eastern Wisconsin.
+However, our temperatures will be falling late in the day as a cold front pushes through eastern Wisconsin.

 This front is creating all the cloud cover across the state.
 Near this boundary, some showers will develop through the midday and afternoon.
 A few wet snowflakes are possible towards sunset.
 Most of the light precipitation will be from Green Bay and to the SOUTH.
 We’ll dodge accumulating snow again, as a big storm brings heavier snow across portions of the lower Great Lakes.